Alejandro-Rodas/AlejandroRodas.github.io/medcape_case_study.README.md

 # Medscape Take-Home Assignment: Agentic AI Workflow Challenge Alejandro Rodas

 ## Introduction
 In this project, you'll find two solutions to the challenge.
-Two different scripts are presented so it can provide a more 'lively' answer the question: 'how is the solution scalable' and also to provide a more robust code to handle production level operations.
+Two different scripts are presented so it can provide a more 'lively' answer the question: 'How is the solution scalable?'
+And also to provide a more robust code to handle production level operations.

 ## Files

-The first py script is called solution_AIAgent and the second py script is called production_solution_AIAgent.
+The first ipynb script is called solution_AIAgent and the second ipynb script is called production_solution_AIAgent.

 ## Design Choices:

+For both, an ipynb was chosen for easier reproducibility in other machines/enviroments, easier understanding of the code's inner workings through markdown comments and for easier demonstration when presenting it.
+Though can  easily be translated to a py script if desired.

 ### What you'll find in AI_workflow_solution: